SSSaaS/sssa-golang/README.md

     sssa.combine(shares []string) - combines shares into secret

-For more detailed documentation, check out docs/sssa.md
+For more detailed documentation, check out docs/sssa.md.

 ## Contributing
 We welcome pull requests, issues, security advice on this library, or other contributions you feel are necessary.
 Feel free to open an issue to discuss any questions you have about this library.

 This is the reference implementation for all other SSSA projects.
+Please make sure all tests pass before submitting a pull request.
+In particular, `go test` will run all internal tests and the [go-libtest](https://github.com/SSSAAS/go-libtest) suite's tests should be run against the changes before submission.

 For security issues, send a GPG-encrypted email to <alexander.m.scheel@gmail.com> with public key [0xBDC5F518A973035E](https://pgp.mit.edu/pks/lookup?op=vindex&search=0xBDC5F518A973035E).